$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 In Fig.~\ref{fig:BsMixing_parameter_space} we show that Eq.~\eqref{eq:Cbs_U1_5th} is indeed a good approximation, up to small interference effects between the 4th and 5th family contributions in the small $x_{34}^{\psi}$ region, where the fourth lepton is lighter.
-We also show the parameter space compatible with $\Delta M_{s}$ and the $B$-anomalies in BP.
+We also show the parameter space compatible with $\Delta M_{s}$ and the LFU ratios in our benchmark scenario.
+In particular, $\Delta M_{s}$ turns out to be the largest constraint over the parameter space other than $R_{K^{(*)}}^{2022}$.